 Pusch Dwarf Norway Spruce is a small, unique, slow growing conifer that works as a creative accent addition to rock, Zen and contemporary gardens.
-It introduces year-round interest to the landscape or garden with its dense needles and precious purple pine cones.
+It introduces year-round interest to the landscape or garden with its dense needles and precious purple cones.

 Pusch Norway Spruce is a very low maintenance conifer for dry to moist sites.
 This site needs to have at least 4 or more hours of direct sunlight.
 It acts as small statement plant to conifer gardens or a perennial flower bed.
-The neat purple pine cones create appeal for visitors to look at while they walk your garden.
+The neat purple cones create appeal for visitors to look at while they walk your garden.

 This spruce serves mainly as a nesting area for birds.
 While the overall benefits to wildlife are slim, the shelter and shade provided by the dense plant will be home to many species over the course of the season.